turnkeylinux-apps/tkldev/docs/setup.rst

    ISO.

-3. **common** in ``/turnkey/fab/common``: contains source code shared amongst all TurnKey appliances.
+3. **common** in ``/turnkey/fab/common``: contains source code shared amongst all TurnKey systems.

 1. bootstrap
 ''''''''''''

-An appliance filesystem is first initialized as a copy of ``bootstrap``, which is an archived filesystem containing the bare minimum essential operating system components required to run the package manager and install additional packages.
+Your Linux distribution's filesystem is first initialized as a copy of ``bootstrap``, which is an archived filesystem containing the bare minimum essential operating system components required to run the package manager and install additional packages.

 Bootstraps are specific to a specific OS release and architecture.
 This means there are 32-bit and 64-bit versions of bootstrap for each major